frtu/lib-toolbox/kotlin/lib-webclient/README.md

 ## About

-Spring webflux webclient for coroutine
+Spring webflux webclient for coroutine :

+* `SuspendableWebClient` wrapper from webflux `Flux` to `Flow`
+* `BasicLogExchangeFilterFunction` basic logger using rpc logger

 ## Release notes